Giru Mountain (GEAR roo)

 Womb of the Reds

-Giru is strongly associated with the Dragon, especially reds.
+Giru is strongly associated with the Dragon, especially Red Dragon.
 Myths recorded in the Epic of Can dating back before the rise of Ancient Siduum place the creation of dragons in the maw of the volcano.
-The Dwarf records in the Cutting Mountains contradict this with claims of dragons prior to the first Giru eruption, though they do claim that reds only appeared in the world after this eruption.
-While Benet myth speaks of dragons journeying to the burning mountain and being reborn in the fire at its heart, becoming the first red dragon.
+The Dwarf records in the Cutting Mountains contradict this with claims of dragons prior to the first Giru eruption, though they do claim that reds only appeared in the world after its first eruption.
+While Benet myth speaks of dragons journeying to the burning mountain and being reborn in the fire at its heart, becoming red dragon.
 The reds themselves also held the volcano in near sacred reverence, considering it the location of their ancestor Irkalla the Red Mother's primordial birth.

 That was the past ages, however.
 Today the mountain lays quiet.
 It caldera may bellow puffs of flame, smoke, and gas on occasions, but lava has not flowed since at least the Lakorthian Age.
 A legend has arisen around the volcano that its activity is correlated to the dragons.
 As dragons diminished from the world, Giru grew weaker and weaker.
 When the last dragon dies, so too does the mountain's magma core.
 True or not, this has led the mountain to be keenly watched by elven dragon hunters.